tuva-health/docs/docs/getting-started/quickstart.md

 id: quickstart
 title: "Quickstart"
 hide_title: true
-description: Quick and simple to follow instructions for getting started with the Tuva Project.
+description: Quick and simple instructions for getting started with the Tuva Project.
 ---

 import Tabs from '@theme/Tabs';